 Why might this be relevant?

-The project focuses on enhancing communications to protect vulnerable individuals within Family Law, which is related to providing legal advice and support.
+The project addresses enhancing communications to protect vulnerable individuals within Family Law, which is related to improving support services but does not directly address gaps in provision or interactions between organizations.

 The project explores the language of DIY Justice by focusing on communication as an inherent part of court hearings as well as court processes and procedures.
 Since cuts to legal aid in 2013, an increasingly high number ...